Good Night Stories for Rebel Girls: Writing and publication

+An expanded version of the book was published in 2025, featuring 22 additional stories.

 Reception

 Good Night Stories has sold over one million copies, and has been translated into more than 47 languages.
 They have received praise for being an alternative to the stereotypical portrayal of girls and women in fiction (such as the Disney Princess), or books about heroes which primarily focus on male protagonists.
 It focuses on telling young girls that they can grow up to be whatever they wish, regardless of what other people think.